stellar/stellar-core/src/bucket/readme.md

 Currently, the state of the ledger is redundantly copied in two places: the local SQL database and the BucketList.
 The BucketList is used to quickly compute the hash for a ledger, while the database is used for key-value lookup.
 This disjoint setup leads to write and disk amplification.
-Additionally, SQL is not the most effecient database for our read/write patterns.
+Additionally, SQL is not the most efficient database for our read/write patterns.
 The database receives a single large, atomic write whenever a ledger closes and many reads during consensus.
 There is never a write during a read, so all the reads occur on an effectively